kpreid/all-is-cubes/CONTRIBUTING.md

 If you have added or modified any public items, check if their documentation is correct and comprehensible when viewed as `rustdoc` pages.
-(Tip: `cargo xtask lint` also builds the documentation, and `cargo xtask doc` will build docs in the same way to avoid unnecessary rebuilds).
+(Tip: `cargo xtask lint` also builds the documentation, and `cargo xtask doc` will build docs in the same way to avoid unnecessary rebuilds.)

 Consider running these additional commands when they are relevant: